 In New York State, a donor must be at least 18 year of age and of sound mind.
 Donation forms are available for download or by calling (585) 275-2592.

 The donation form is completed in duplicate and signed in the presence of and by two witnesses, as required by the Public Health Law and does not need to be notarized.
 Witnesses must be at least 18 years of age and should be family members or friends.
 When you have completed the form, you can mail it to the Anatomical Gift Program at the address provided on the form.
 It is also advisable to include a statement regarding your wishes for whole body donation in your will.

 Within 3 weeks of receiving your donation form, we will send you a yellow pocket card acknowledging your intention to donate.
 Please allow 3 weeks for your card to arrive.
 Once it does, please keep it with you at all times.
 If you are admitted to a hospital or other health care facility, please let the staff know that in the event of your death, you are a whole body donor.

 A person may also donate his or her eyes and still donate their whole body to our program.
 However, the recovery of other internal organs for transplant, such as heart, lungs, liver, pancreas, intestines and kidneys or tissues such as bone, skin, heart for valve, and blood vessels requires extensive surgery and generally means that the body will not be acceptable for donation to our program.

-If you wish, you may donate your eyes to organizations such as the Rochester Eye and Tissue Bank, but you must make these arrangements separately from your whole body anatomical donation.
+If you wish, you may donate your eyes to organizations such as the Lyons Eye Bank at Rochester, but you must make these arrangements separately from your whole body anatomical donation.
 Directly contact the Lions Eye Bank at Rochester.
-They can provide you with the current enrollment form for eye donation and answer questions you may have regarding the process.
-If your loved one dies outside the hospital setting, it is your family’s responsibility to contact the eye bank regarding your donation to them.
+They will assist you with the arrangements.
+At the time of your death, it is your family's responsibility to contact the Eye Bank regarding your donation to them.

 Payment is Prohibited